KathmanduLivingLabs/OSM-chatbot/README.md

 ```bash
     rasa train
 ```
-To run bot
+To run bot on command line
 ```bash
     rasa shell
 ```
 To run on interactive mode on web browser:

-Make sure you have install Rasa X on your environment, Then run
+- Make sure you have install Rasa X on your environment, Then run
 ```bash
 rasa x